Dr. Uzair Javaid

 For Instance in the banking industry typically a transaction dataset has 98-99% non-fraudulent transactions and 0.1-2% fraudulent transactions.
 Due to this huge imbalance in the data set the ML models to detect fraudulent transactions have a very high rate of false positives.
 Synthetic Data can be used to balance out the dataset by generating additional data for rare scenarios improving accuracy and decreasing costs.

-5. Fostering Innovation and Research
+5. Fostering Innovation and Research:

 Synthetic data not only protects privacy but also spurs innovation.
 In academic and research institutions across Singapore and the region, synthetic data is becoming a key tool.
 It allows researchers to explore new AI applications without the constraints of data privacy concerns.